 At sale, after the LP equity is returned, the accrued amount owed to the GP, $45,000, is distributed.
 Then the remaining profit, $1,455,000, is split 70/30.
 The LP receives $1,018,500 and the GP receives $436,500.

-Here is the data table for cash flow to LP and GP:
+Here is the data table for cash flow to the LP and GP:

-As you can see, the “Total” 5-year distributions to the LPs and the GPs are the same for each catch-up types.
-However, for the ongoing GP catch-up, the GPs receive more money sooner, which – in turn – means that the LPs receive money later.
+As you can see, the “Total” five-year distributions to the LPs and the GPs are the same for each catch-up type.
+However, for the ongoing GP catch-up, the GPs receive more money sooner, which — in turn — means that the LPs receive money later.
 As a result, the LP internal rate of return (IRR) is lower with the GP catch-up.

 Therefore, the GP catch-up at sale is more advantageous for the LPs and the ongoing GP catch-up is more advantageous for the GPs, even though both the LP and the GP receive the same total cash distributions in each scenario.